BoBch27/firevault-go/README.md

 }
 fmt.Println(id) // "6QVHL46WCE680ZG2Xn3X"
 ```
-- `UpdateById` - A method which validates passed in data and updates given Firestore document.
+- `Update` - A method which validates passed in data and updates all Firestore documents which match provided `Query`.
+The method uses Firestore's `BulkWriter` under the hood, meaning the operation is not atomic.
 	- *Expects*:
 		- ctx: A context.
-		- id: A `string` with the document's ID.
+		- query: A `Query` instance to filter which documents to update.
-		- data: A `pointer` of a `struct` with populated fields which will be used to update the document after validation.
+		- data: A `pointer` of a `struct` with populated fields which will be used to update the documents after validation.
 		- options *(optional)*: An instance of `Options` with the following properties having an
 		effect.
 			- SkipValidation: A `bool` which when `true`, means all validation tags will be ingored (the `name` and `omitempty` tags will be acknowledged).
 Default is `false`.